tBuLi/symfit/docs/tutorial.rst

 One thing to note about such models is that now ``model(x=xdata)`` obviously no longer works as ``type(model) == dict``.
 There is a preferred way to resolve this.
-If any kind of fitting object has been initiated, it will have a :attr:`~symfit.core.fit.Fit.model` atribute containing an instance of :class:`~symfit.core.fit.Model`.
+If any kind of fitting object has been initiated, it will have a `.model` atribute containing an instance of :class:`~symfit.core.fit.Model`.
 This can again be called::

     a, b = parameters('a, b')